Trends

 Governance: An Overlooked but Critical CX Solution

-Today’s customer feedback world is extremely complex with data coming from a variety of sources.
-With the growing number of cross-functional teams and silos within an organization, leaders have been finding it increasingly difficult to capture the full 360-degree view of the customer to drive true change within an organization.
+Today’s customer feedback world is extremely complex, with data coming from a variety of sources.
+With the growing number of cross-functional teams and silos within an organization, leaders have found it increasingly difficult to capture a 360-degree view of the customer and drive true change.

 While it’s clear that problems exist, what’s less straightforward is why CX practitioners face these challenges and how governance can make a big difference.